perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 # Kafka Streams and Kotlin

+This module formed of two parts:

+1) A fully fledged Kafka Streams Spring Boot application providing an ordering system which Avro, joins and output.

+2) Example package containing examples for Windowing, Aggregations and Joining.

 ## Getting up and Running

 Start up the Kafka and Zookeeper cluster.
 Three nodes so need at least two up.